Recidiviz/public-dashboard/spotlight-client/README.md

 ## Deploys

-This app can currently only be run locally or in a staging environment.
-Information about the production environment will be added here once it is provisioned.
+This app can be run locally, in staging, and in production.
+Deploying to staging and production are very similar, as described below.

 ### Pre-requisites